OUR PROJECTS

 Local Partner: Rural Development Trust (RDT) of the Vicente Ferrer Foundation

 The psychosocial project began in 2018 in the Anantapur region of India at 9 facilities of our local partner.
 The missions in 2019 were dedicated to a Capacity Building process in play therapy and therapeutic play for 58 local professionals working with 495 children and adolescents with special needs, intellectually disabled, and affected by cerebral palsy.
-The Covid-19 pandemic forced to stop the in-person trainings for 2020-2022, but INA's colleagues in the field are committed to the daily support of the children applying the play therapy methodologies learned so far.
-We will update you promptly if the possibility of professional volunteering on site is resumed.
+The Covid-19 pandemic forced to stop the in-person trainings in 2020.
+We are glad that our colleagues in the field are committed to the daily support of the children applying the play therapy methodologies learned.
+We will update you promptly if the possibility of professional volunteering on site will be resumed.

 Filial Therapy: Parents as Primary Agents of Change for Their Children